SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 #### Initial Argument Setup

 To implement some initial support for arguments, our first scenario is to simply send a message with an argument.
 We already one message with an argument: the `x:` setter.
-We  defines the method `changeCollaboratorWithArgument` which uses it.
+We define the method `changeCollaboratorWithArgument` which uses it.

 ```language=smalltalk
 CInterpretable >> changeCollaboratorWithArgument